Kassadin Build Guide by CasterMaster

 Liandry's Torment

 The Mask of Death is a viable option if you want some magic penetration.
 Although you will be focusing carries with little magic resistance, this item helps you deal increased damage like most other items.
 The health it gives isn't shabby and the AP it provides isn't that bad.
-The magic penetration is fantastic with its own passive that allows you to deal small Ignites per spell damage.
-If you aren't assassinating players, grab this item over Lich Bane.
+The magic penetration is fantastic with its own passive that allows you to deal small Ignites per spell damage, and works greatly with Force Pulse.
 Overall a very well-rounded item and not a bad choice for Kassadin.
+However, most players would recommend that you only take Haunting Guise right after Archangel's Staff (here we have some Apdo build going on).
+Eventually you'd sell your Haunting Guise and get your Void Staff.

 space